ubeninja77/hotel/README.md

 ## Getting Started

 We will use the same project structure we used for the previous project.
-Library code (such as classes) should be in files in the `lib` folder, and tests should be in files in the `spec` folder.
+Library code (such as classes) should be in files in the `lib` folder, and tests should be in files in the `test` folder.

 1. Fork this repository in GitHub
 1. Clone the repository to your computer